Special Issues Arising when Taking Evidence from State Parties

 Although the admission of evidence is generally approached in a more flexible manner in arbitration proceedings compared to state court proceedings, the issue is often heavily disputed by parties.
 In the context of arbitration proceedings involving state parties or public entities, the fact-finding stages of the proceedings often involve evidence (allegedly) protected by different privileges or that has been obtained illegally.
 The lack of uniform and clear rules has the advantage of providing arbitral tribunals with the required flexibility to handle this, but at the same time adversely affects predictability for the parties.

-To address the above concerns, the evidentiary process followed by arbitral tribunals becomes more and more sophisticated and formalised.
-Tribunals have started requesting parties to provide ‘privilege logs’ – lists of requested documents with explanations of the claimed privilege, grounds and additional notes for each document.
+To address the above concerns, the evidentiary process followed by arbitral tribunals becomes increasingly sophisticated and formalised.
+Tribunals have started requesting that parties provide ‘privilege logs’ – lists of requested documents with explanations of the claimed privilege, grounds and additional notes for each document.
 The use of privilege logs may have the benefit of streamlining the discussion and allowing the counterparty to comment efficiently on the submission, without compromising the information at stake.
-In some cases arbitral tribunals have even decided to appoint an independent third party or specific experts to review documents for which there are allegations of privilege and to issue a decision on the possibility of their disclosure.
+In some cases, arbitral tribunals have even decided to appoint an independent third party or specific experts to review documents for which there are allegations of privilege and to issue a decision on the possibility of their disclosure.

-Stefan Riegler and Dalibor Valinčić are partners and Oleg Temnikov is a counsel at Wolf Theiss.
+Stefan Riegler and Venus Valentina Wong are partners, and Oleg Temnikov is a counsel, at Wolf Theiss.

-A typical example is Article 25 of the 2021 ICC Rules: ‘The arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means.’
+A typical example is Article 25 of the 2021 International Chamber of Commerce (ICC) Rules: ‘The arbitral tribunal shall proceed within as short a time as possible to establish the facts of the case by all appropriate means.’

-‘Approaches to Evidence and Fact Finding’ (Chapter 10) in Jeffrey Maurice Waincymer, Procedure and Evidence in International Arbitration (Kluwer Law International, 2012), pp. 743–824.
+Jeffrey Waincymer, ‘Approaches to Evidence and Fact Finding’, Procedure and Evidence in International Arbitration (Kluwer Law International, 2012), pp. 743–824.

-Charles N Brower, ‘The Anatomy of Fact-Finding before International Tribunals: An Analysis and a Proposal Concerning the Evaluation of Evidence’ in Fact-Finding before International Tribunals: Eleventh Sokol Colloquium, ed.
-Richard B. Lillich (New York: Transnational Publishers, 1992), 150.
+Charles N Brower, ‘The Anatomy of Fact-Finding before International Tribunals: An Analysis and a Proposal Concerning the Evaluation of Evidence’, in Richard B Lillich (ed.), Fact-Finding before International Tribunals: Eleventh Sokol Colloquium (Transnational Publishers, 1992), 150.

-‘11.
-Exclusionary Rules of Evidence’ in Frédéric G Sourgens, Kabir Duggal, et al., Evidence in International Investment Arbitration (Oxford University Press, 2018), p.
+Frédéric G Sourgens, Kabir Duggal, et al., ‘11.
+Exclusionary Rules of Evidence’, Evidence in International Investment Arbitration (Oxford University Press, 2018), p.
 240.

 Philip Morris Asia Ltd v.
 Commonwealth of Australia, PCA Case No. 2012-12, Procedural Order No. 12 (14 November 2014) [4.6].